 No event can happen unless it is organised first.
 Whether it is easy to organise or not will depend on what kind of event you are having.
 For instance a simple birthday party with friends and family will be easier to organise than a wedding reception for 400.
-But one thing they have in common is the need for dj hire so you have plenty of music and someone to play it.
+But one thing they have in common is the need for a lumin8 events dj, so you have plenty of music and someone to play it.

 Hiring a professional dj is also good if you need an MC as many disc jockeys also add that talent to their list of skills.
 Having a Master of Ceremonies takes a great deal of pressure off the host who then has time to meet and greet the guests without worrying about having to guide the event along.

 Here are 12 more tips for organising your event.

 - You shouldn’t try to do everything yourself.
 Instead, gather a team of helpers and delegate certain aspects of the work to them, depending on their skills.
 To do this you will need to plan out what is needed and ask them to volunteer to do the things they have the skills for.
 Meet with them regularly to go over what is needed and what has been done.